jupyter/docker-stacks/docs/using/recipes.md

 The default version of `Python` that ships with the image may not be the version you want.
 The instructions below permit adding a conda environment with a different `Python` version and making it accessible to Jupyter.
-You may also use older image like `jupyter/base-notebook:python-3.10`.
+You may also use older images like `jupyter/base-notebook:python-3.10`.
-List of all tags can be found [here](https://github.com/jupyter/docker-stacks/wiki)
+A list of all tags can be found [here](https://github.com/jupyter/docker-stacks/wiki)

 ```{literalinclude} recipe_code/custom_environment.dockerfile
 :language: docker